How Much Money Real Estate Agents Really Earn

 - Open House Materials

-As previously noted, a referral fee may also be paid between real estate brokers and their agents.
-A referral fee is another type of real estate income and is earned when an agent refers a buyer or seller to another agent, typically outside their territory.
-A referral fee is often 25-35% of the Selling broker or Buyer broker split.
-In the example above, an agent who referred a buyer to the Buyer Agency might earn 30% of the $9000 commission, or $3,000, without being involved in the sale.
-The remaining $6,000 would then be split between the Buyer Agent ($4,500) and the Buyer Broker ($1,500).
-While referrals represent a smaller percentage of an agent’s overall transaction volume, they are still a great way to help a well-connected agent earn more of an income while not actually participating in the transaction details themselves or costing either the buyer or the seller any additional money.
+Sometimes a referral fee may also be paid between real estate brokers and their agents.
+A referral fee is another type of real estate income earned when an agent refers a buyer or seller to another agent, typically outside their licensed area or expertise.
+A referral fee of 25-35% of what the Seller’s agency or Buyer’s agency receives is typical.
+In the example above, another agent who referred the seller to the Listing Agent might earn 30% of the $9000 commission, or $2,700, without being directly involved in the sale.
+The remaining $6,300 would then be split between the Selling Brokerage ($1,575) and the Selling Agent ($4,725).

-So when you hear of a family or friend who wants to sell or buy a home anywhere in the country, please let me find them the right agent to work with them.
-I would sincerely appreciate the additional business and a vote of confidence.
+When I learn of someone interested in buying or selling a property that is outside of my market area or is not my usual type of real estate transaction, I will gladly refer them to a knowledgeable and experienced REALTOR® who can best serve their needs.
+If or when you hear of a family or friend who wants to sell or buy a home anywhere in the country, please let them know I can find the right agent for them to work with, regardless of the geographic distance.
+And I would sincerely appreciate the additional business and a vote of confidence!